gokyo renjo la pass trek

 Cultural Immersion of Ancient Sherpas

 Also, we will visit historical monasteries (gompas) where we will observe red-robed monks who perform chants and engage in meditation.
-Every morning, we will witness elderly Sherpas perform their daily prayers by spinning prayer wheels while circling around mani stone walls.
+Every morning, we will witness elderly Sherpas perform their daily prayers by spinning prayer wheels while circling around the mani stone walls.

 The best part?
-Our lodging during the journey will be teahouses operated by Sherpa residents which offer traditional dining options including Sherpa stew in addition to tsampa (roasted barley flour) and salty butter tea.
+Our lodging during the journey will be teahouses operated by Sherpa residents, which offer traditional dining options including Sherpa stew in addition to tsampa (roasted barley flour) and salty butter tea.
 If we are lucky, we can observe local festivals that feature traditional mask dances and sacred rituals to make our journey more memorable.

-Gokyo Lakes And Ngozumpa Glacier
+Gokyo Lakes and Ngozumpa Glacier

+Standing beside the lakes, we will see the Ngozumpa Glacier's massive 36-kilometer length!
+Do you know that it is the largest glacier in Nepal?
+From its border, we will observe unique ice structures as well as tiny supraglacial lakes above the surface of the ice.
 Do not be surprised when you hear cracking sounds; the glacier slowly moves, making it seem like the ice is alive!
 Standing in front of the distinct blue lakes, gazing at the gleaming white-gray glacier, will create a memorable experience that cannot be replaced.

 We will reach our peak adventure point after crossing Renjo La Pass, which stands at 5,360 meters high and is one of the highest mountain passes.
 We will begin our hike from Gokyo before daybreak with our headlamps to guide our path, which becomes increasingly difficult due to rocky terrain.

 Each stop creates a chance to admire Gokyo Lake as the mountains Cholatse and Taboche mirror in its surface while we catch our breath.
-During our 3-4 hour demanding ascent, we will reach our destination where prayer flags will dance beneath the rising wind to mark our achievement.
+During our 3-4 hour demanding ascent, we will reach our destination, where prayer flags will dance beneath the rising wind to mark our achievement.
 What a moment that will be!
-From the top, we can see Mount Everest with Lhotse and Makalu to one direction and Cho Oyu and the Tibet border peaks to the other.
+From the top, we can see Mount Everest with Lhotse and Makalu to one direction and Cho Oyu and the Tibetan border peaks to the other.
 Very few hikers get to glimpse this full-circle mountain view like this.
 As we descend towards Thame Valley, we feel a great sense of achievement and pride.

-Unique View From Gokyo Ri - 5360 meters
+Unique View from Gokyo Ri View Point

 People describe the peak view as a "million-dollar panorama" because you see its full spectacle in the early sunrise.
-In front of us stand four of the world's four highest mountains which include Everest, Lhotse, Makalu, and Cho Oyu.
+In front of us stand four of the world's four highest mountains, which include Everest, Lhotse, Makalu, and Cho Oyu.
 It is indeed a one-of-a-kind view that you can boast about!
 The vantage point allows us to view Mount Everest and nearby giant peaks from a viewpoint that remains unique compared to Kala Patthar or Everest Base Camp views.

-Gokyo Lake Renjo La Pass Trek Cost
+Gokyo Lake Renjo La Pass Trek Cost for 2026 and 2027

 The total price becomes more affordable with every additional member who joins a group beyond six.
-A more detailed breakdown of services available at fair prices exists in our include and exclude section which you can access to get additional information.
-Our pricing system has no hidden fees thus you can trust our packages are one of the most budget-friendly options in the market.
-We will create customized itineraries based on your preferences while the price changes according to your specific needs.
+A more detailed breakdown of services available at fair prices exists in our include and exclude section, which you can access to get additional information.
+Our pricing system has no hidden fees, so you can trust that our packages are among the most budget-friendly options in the market.

 The government-approved Destination Himalaya Trek and Expedition has maintained operations for over 15 years to serve trekking customers as an active member of TAAN (Trekking Agency Association of Nepal) and NMA (Nepal Mountaineering Association).
 More than 98% of our customers express satisfaction with our services, which keeps us a dependable travel partner for future journeys.